workshopper/learnyoureact/exercises/hello_react/problem.en.md

-First of all, print `Hello World` !
+First, we will print `Hello World` !

 Start by installing the required modules.
 Run the three commands below.